Store Performance Index shows overall performance of your app on app stores. It is based on combined ASO & reviews metrics.

 The user interface, cleanliness, and especially being ad free is excellent.
 The smoothest best looking weather app I've ever used.
 The information it provides falls short of what it strives for/promises.
 This app consistently contradicts itself, and changes its forecast on the regular.
 For instance right now the forecast is light rain (100%) for the next 8 hours, however the hourly graph shows medium to heavy rain now and for at least the next hour, the current weather description says rain, and the map is showing red/orange covering my location and a huge surrounding area.
 All different.
 Another example: I've planned my day looking at the forecast that morning, chose to take the motorcycle bc it is supposed to be partly cloudy all day, and then got caught in the rain, to find a totally different forecast for the day an hour later.
 And this has happened A LOT.
 To summarize, the different features on the app contradict each other and the website very frequently, and the forecast isn't worth anything because they change it as the weather changes rather than accurately predicting it.
 Dark sky, stop giving me all this detailed weather forecasting down to the minute as a false sense of knowledge.
 I had high hopes for this app and over the past few months they have been crushed.
 I am giving one star because a weather app's aesthetics mean nothing if the forecast is usually wrong and/or misleading.

-Dark Sky Weather is ranking in Weather on the 1.
+Dark Sky Weather is ranking in Weather & Utilities

 In the meanwhile, check latest insights